nginxinc/nginx-one-workshops/labs/lab4/readme.md

 <br/>

-What would it look like if there was a problem when ONE Console checked the config?
+What would it look like if there was a problem when NGINX One Console checked the config?
 Something like this:

 ![Error Config Change](media/lab4_csg_config_error.png)